Pupil Premium Allocation

 At Kingsnorth CEP School we aim:-

-- To understand that not all children allocated the Pupil Premium are disadvantaged but that this funding could be used to develop even better outcomes for those children
+- To understand that not all children allocated the Pupil Premium are disadvantaged but that this funding could be used to develop improved outcomes for those children.

-Resources for (including staffing) the Read, Write Inc/Freshstart Literacy project used to develop Phonics, Reading and Writing skills across Key Stage 1 and 2.
+Resource (including staffing) the Read, Write Inc Literacy project which was used to develop Phonics, Reading and Writing skills across Key Stage 1 and 2.
 This also included staff training and 1 to 1 interventions.

 Small group intervention provided by Learning Support Assistants.